James Patrick Lannon

 James Patrick Lannon (October 12, 1878 – March 13, 1953) was born in Alexandria, Virginia.
 He graduated from the United States Naval Academy in 1902.

 He received the Medal of Honor for actions at the United States occupation of Veracruz, 1914.
 He was awarded the Navy Cross for service as commanding officer of USS Nashville (PG-7) in the Mediterranean Sea during World War I, served in World War II, and retired in 1947.

+Biography

+In 1916, Lannon attended the Naval War College along with Philip Andrews, Frank D. Berrien, Henry F. Bryan, George F. Cooper, Louis R. de Steiguer, Ben H. Fuller, Templin M. Potts and David F. Sellers.
+He commanded the gunboat Nashville from October 1917 to October 1918.

+After World War I, Lannon commanded the gunboat Helena from May 1923 to September 1924.
+He was promoted to captain on May 24, 1925.
+Lannon subsequently commanded the light cruiser Concord from August 1928 to June 1930.

+Lannon retired from active duty as a captain on June 30, 1937.
+During World War II, he was recalled to active duty and promoted to rear admiral on February 23, 1942.

+Lannon died on March 13, 1953 at the Bethesda Naval Hospital.
 He is buried at Arlington National Cemetery.

 Medal of Honor citation

-Lannon was awarded the Medal of Honor in 1915.
+Lieutenant Lannon was awarded the Medal of Honor on December 4, 1915.